griffithlab/rnabio.org/_posts/0009-08-01-Integrated_Assignment_Answers.md

 #This step calculates 2-dimensional coordinates to plot points for each library
 #Libraries with similar expression patterns (highly correlated to each other) should group together

+#note that the x and y display limits will have to be adjusted for each dataset depending on the amount of variability
 d=1-r
 mds=cmdscale(d, k=2, eig=TRUE)
 par(mfrow=c(1,1))